 Please visit my Contact Me/Rates page and let me know how I can help you.

-Barbara Bingham Deutscher, CPBT, CPBC is devoted to reinforcing good behavior in all animals using natural strategies from behavioral science.
+Barbara Bingham Deutscher, CPBT-KA, CPBC is devoted to reinforcing good behavior in all animals using natural strategies from behavioral science.
 Experience with a variety of species such as marine mammals (notably including Hawaiian Monk Seals), horses, cats, dogs, small mammals, reptiles, and birds, gives Barbara an advantage in considering options for each individual.
 She is passionate about sharing the science of behavior and learning as a foundation for solving challenges and improving relationships.

 Barbara is a Certified Professional Bird Trainer through the International Avian Trainers Certification Board, and a Certified Parrot Behavior Consultant by the International Association of Animal Behavior Consultants.
 Following a rewarding career as a professional symphony musician on the French Horn, Barbara is pleased to dedicate herself full-time to animals and their people through her business, Harmony Animal Behavior.

 Barb lives in Ahwatukee, AZ with her husband, Kevin, and a horse, a cat, a Scarlet Macaw, a Military Macaw, a Triton Cockatoo, a Jenday conure, a Green-Cheeked Conure, and a White-Bellied Caique.
 Barbara and Kevin have a wonderful daughter, Jenn Deutscher, a scientific illustrator (Alithographica Art) living in Brooklyn. :)